wamp-proto/wamp-proto/rfc/text/advanced/ap_pubsub_testament.md

 **Keyword arguments**

 1. `publish_options|dict` - options for the event when it is published -- see `Publish.Options`.
 Not all options may be honoured (for example, `acknowledge`).
 By default, there are no options.
 2. `scope|string` - When the testament should be published.
-Valid values are `detatched` (when the WAMP session is detatched, for example, when using Event Retention) or `destroyed` (when the WAMP session is finalised and destroyed on the Broker).
+Valid values are `detached` (when the WAMP session is detached, for example, when using Event Retention) or `destroyed` (when the WAMP session is finalized and destroyed on the Broker).
 Default MUST be `destroyed`.

 `wamp.session.add_testament` does not return a value.